 The hideaway can cater for 12 guests in total with maximum 3 guests per pod.
 Only paid guests may be on site at any time.
 Small gatherings are permitted and quests are expected to be mindful of their neighbours and keep noise levels down in the evening. there is a beautiful wood fired 4 berth hottub for guests to enjoy that overlook the gardens.
 The Shebeen has a full sized pool table that requires euro coins and there is a free library of books for guests to enjoy.
 Wifi is limited given the location and available in the communal areas only.
-The Shebeen will be open in the morning and close weekdays at 10.50pm and at 11.45pm Friday and Saturday; this coincides with the closing of the site kitchen for health and safety reasons and guests are given plenty of notice when they stay.
+The Shebeen will be open in the morning and close weekdays at 10.50pm and at 11.45pm Friday and Saturday.
 Guests can enjoy the garden area and fairy path and can book a wheel barrow of seasoned wood, basket of turf and marshmallows for €10 on arrival.
 Unfortunately the site is not wheelchair friendly as yet and no animals are permitted apart from our dogs due the neighbouring farmers cattle and sheep.
 The Hideaway is situated near a main arterial route into Inishowen so some traffic noise is expected.
 Because we are in the country, guests are asked to be mindful of closing doors behind them as there may be the odd mouse running around.